Bruce Chatwin: The Songlines

 In 1983 Chatwin returned to the topic of nomads and decided to focus on Aboriginal Australians.
-He was influenced by the work of Ted Strehlow, a controversial figure who was the author of Songs of Central Australia.
-Strehlow had collected and recorded Aboriginal songs, and shortly before his death in 1978, he sold photographs of secret Aboriginal initiation ceremonies to a magazine.
+He was influenced by the work of Ted Strehlow, the author of Songs of Central Australia.
+Strehlow had collected and recorded Aboriginal songs, but he became a controversial figure when, shortly before his death in 1978, he sold photographs of secret Aboriginal initiation ceremonies to a magazine.

 Chatwin went to Australia to learn more about Aboriginal culture, specifically the songlines or dreaming tracks.
 Each songline is a personal story and functions as a creation tale and a map, and each Aboriginal Australian has their own songline.
 Chatwin thought the songlines could be used as a metaphor to support his ideas about humans' need to wander, which he believed was genetic.
 However, he struggled fully to understand and describe the songlines and their place in Aboriginal culture.
 This was due to Chatwin's approach to learning about the songlines.
 He spent several weeks in 1983 and 1984 in Australia, during which he primarily relied on non-Aboriginal people for information, as he was limited by his inability to speak the Aboriginal languages.
 He interviewed people involved in the Land Rights movement, and he alienated many of them because he was oblivious to the politics and also because he was an admirer of Strehlow's work.